Sienci-Labs/Resources/README.md

 ### Creating New Pages

 When you go to make a new page, choose what Knowledge Base you'd like the page to be in, and you'll find that it has a corresponding folder in GitHub.
-Each folder has its own "**_template.md**" page that you can copy and paste to start off your own, new page.
+Each folder has its own "**index.md**" page that you can use as a template to start off your own, new page. copy and paste

 Before you get started writing: